Online Coding Bootcamps

-Thanks to a volunteer-led effort, a curated list to coding boot camps is now available.* Coding boot camps can be a viable entrée into software development.
-While most of these boot camps are not local, State College of Florida, Manatee-Sarasota will offer a local Boot Camp in the Fall of 2021.
+Thanks to a volunteer-led effort, a curated list to coding bootcamps is now available.* Coding bootcamps can be a viable entrée into software development.
+While most of these bootcamps are not local, State College of Florida, Manatee-Sarasota will offer a local Bootcamp in the Spring of 2022.

 This resource guide focuses on the training of full-stack software developers, who as generalists, combine both front-end and back-end development.
 Front-end developers build and deploy aspects visible to users.
 Back-end developers deal with aspects invisible to users, writing the code, testing it, and making it functional.